PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

     <img src="/assets/images/2021/10/illustration_lazy_loading.png" alt="Lazy loading illustration">
   </div>
   <div class="col-md-8">
 Lazy loading is a technique that defers the loading of non-critical resources until the page load.
-We recommend all theme developers to use this technology to enhance their themes and to improve the merchant’s store performances.<br>
+We recommend all theme developers to use this technology to enhance their themes and to improve the merchant’s store performances.
   </div>
 </div>